cbasedlf/SinglePixelDataFusion4D/README.md

 Data.time: time vector for the single-pixel time-resolved data

 Code is provided as is.
-If you find it useful, please cite the paper/repo
+If you find it useful, please cite the paper